Reviews You Can Rely On

 Our Verdict

 The LG LW6017R is a convenient and efficient 6,000 BTU air conditioner unit that is relatively easy to install and up to the task of cooling spaces --although it is on the noisier end of the spectrum.
 It is a straightforward model that also offers a great balance of performance and energy efficiency without breaking the bank, making it a top choice for those on a budget seeking relief from the heat and who expect the convenience of a remote for remote operation.
-If you seek a quieter model, check out our test suite of the best window air conditioners.
+If you seek a quieter model, check out our test suite of window air conditioners.

 REASONS TO BUY